Preparing For College: Making Your College List

 Check out student reviews.
 Just remember: every school has pros and cons.

-Look into clubs, sports, traditions or quirky things: Does the campus have a squirrel-watching club?
+Look into clubs, sports, traditions or quirky things: Does the campus have a Rubik’s cube club?
 Important info.
+(Psst, USC does!)

 Step 4: Don’t Ghost the Financial Part